 The first stage of moving on from a heart break is HEMOSTATIS – when you start to try stopping the wound (or in this case, heart break) from causing further bleeding.

 When we get cut, we usually experience blood leaking out of our body from the wound.
-Similarly, when we're heartbroken, there is that initial bout of pain accompanied by tears, lonely nights, lethargy, and either binging on so much ice cream or exterme loss of appetite.
+Similarly, when we’re heartbroken, there is that initial bout of pain accompanied by tears, lonely nights, lethargy, and either binging on so much ice cream or extreme loss of appetite.
 Unlike a physical wound though where we want to immediately apply pressure to stop the bleeding, when it comes to heartbreak either from a break-up or a failed relationship, we should allow ourselves to grieve.
-Don't skip any stage of moving on from a heart break!
+Don’t skip any stage of moving on from a heart break!
 You have to go through the emotional healing process in its entirety.

 The Lord cares when you are heartbroken – in fact, He takes into account whenever we are aching and in pain.
 You don’t need to think that your issue is too small for the Lord.